paritytech/substrate-api-sidecar/AUCTIONS_WINNERS.md

 ** Details of each key **

-`finishEnd`: This is the last block at which the auction will take place, and also the most important piece of data needed.
-This will allow you to query the block at which the auction has ended and will give you all the events that have taken place during that block.
+`finishEnd`: This is the last block at which the auction will take place.
+Indexing it will allow you to query the block at which the auction ended.
+From that block you can extract the lease winning related events.
+(To query the block: GET `/blocks/{finishEnd}`.)

 `auctionIndex`: Also known as the `AuctionCounter`, the index will be a pointer or ID to a specific auction.